Albenni/Carbon-aware-HPC/docs/2 - Model Formalization.md

 #### Evaluation Model: Measured Power Profile

-To construct the perfect-information benchmark and evaluate the error of the simple model, the PM100 profile measured every 20 seconds is used.
+To construct the perfect information benchmark and evaluate the error of the simple model, the PM100 profile measured every 20 seconds is used.
 Each sample becomes a $P_{j,m}$ value in the previous discrete formula.
 The final interval is shortened to match the exact duration of the job; if the missing tail is no longer than